When you buy a home, you’re not just paying for that nice new flat or apartment.

 You are liable to pay ABSD on residential property purchases if:

-- You’re a Singapore citizen who’s already a residential property owner and wants to buy a second, third, or fourth house
+- You’re a Singapore citizen who’s already a residential property owner and wants to buy a second, third, or fourth house;

-- You’re a PR
+- You’re a PR;

-- You’re a foreigner
+- You’re a foreigner.

 Essentially, it is an addition to the Buyer’s Stamp Duty that is imposed on all purchases of a residential property in Singapore.

-Unlike the Buyer’s Stamp Duty, the Additional Buyer’s Stamp Duty, or ABSD, is a kind of tax on the purchase of a residential property in Singapore that only affects Singapore Permanent Residents and foreigners, or Singapore Citizens who are buying more than one property.
+Unlike the Buyer’s Stamp Duty, the Additional Buyer’s Stamp Duty, or ABSD, is a kind of tax on the purchase of a residential property in Singapore that only affects Singapore Permanent Residents and foreigners, or Singapore Citizens who are buying more than 1 property.

 In other words, it artificially raises the property prices for everyone except Singapore Citizens buying their first residential property.